UdaySagar25/scala-spark/articleFiles/csvOps3.md

 ## How to correctly define the data type of date and time stamp column in csv file?

-Spark has few methods, which will help us in correctly defining the date and time format in a csv file?
+Spark has few methods, which will help us in correctly defining the date and time format in a csv file.
-We shall now look at them and the file behaves to each of the method.
+We shall now look at them and also at the behaviour of the file behaves for the method.

 ```scala
 val dateDf1=spark.read.option("header","true")